 ACH Transfer: This is similar to a wire, except this method processes transfers in a batch by the sender.
 The information is sent to the Automated Clearing House (ACH), which clears the payments and pulls the cash from the sender's bank, then sends it to the various recipient banks involved.
-ACH transfers are usually free and considered just as safe as a wire transfer.
+ACH transfers are usually free and considered just as safe as a wire.

+transfer.
 ACH transfers can take 1-3 days to clear, which allows the sender some time to catch an error.

-They can also be reversed, under some circumstances, providing the funds are still available.
+ACH transfers can be reversed under certain circumstances, provided the funds are still available.
 This is how payroll direct deposits and transfers made through apps like Venmo and Apple Pay are processed.
 An electronic check is essentially the same as an ACH transfer.

-Inter-Business Unit Transfers via County Office of Education: These are transfers between entities by journal voucher.
-They are relatively safe to process since these entities operate within a closed system which just track individual shares of the larger County Treasury Pool.
-Potential fraud occurs when you try to transfer funds from the County Treasury account to an outside entity by way of a wire or ACH transfer.
+Inter-Business Unit Transfers via County Office of Education: This transfer option is available to school districts, via a journal voucher.
+They are relatively safe to process since these entities operate within a closed system which simply tracks individual shares of the larger County Treasury Pool.
+Potential fraud occurs when you try to transfer funds to an outside entity by way of a wire or ACH transfer.

 Paper Checks: Though not an EFT method, let's discuss these too, since physical checks have just as much fraud potential as EFTs.
 It is generally easier to understand the physical journey of checks from sender to recipient, when compared to what seems like a "black hole" that EFTs journey through.

 Checks are ideal for paying small or occasional expenses.
 On the downside, they can get lost in the mail, "washed" (the ink removed and replaced with different information), copied and more.
-By the time a check is deposited into the recipient's bank account, it would have passed through many more hands and eyes, exposing sensitive data to a greater number of people and fraudulent opportunities.
+By the time a check is deposited into the recipient's bank account, it may have passed through many more hands and eyes, exposing sensitive data to a greater number of people and fraudulent opportunities.